Eyre Peninsula Attractions

 Get back to nature on an outback safari and camp in the Gawler Ranges - a 1.5 billion-year-old geological wonder.

 Test your nerve and come face-to-face with one of the ocean's greatest predators, the great white shark.
 The only thing between you and the shark is a steel cage.
-Dive with giant cuttlefish, swim with sea lions or hand feed bluefin tuna.
+Dive with giant cuttlefish, or swim with sea lions.

 Winter brings whales to watch

 Come whale watching at the edge of the world, from the Head of Bight viewing platform.
 Jutting out from the mainland, you'll hear the crashing waves of the Southern Ocean below and see the towering Bunda Cliffs stretch towards Western Australia.
 On the other side, white sand dunes lead to the beach at the other.

 Every year, between June and October, whales journey from Antarctica to the warmer waters off South Australia's coast to give birth.
 In the middle of the season around Augusta, the bull whales arrive try to attract a mate and there are some spectacular sights to behold as they breach and slap their tails on the surface.